The WHO again considers the declaration of monkeypox a global emergency - ExBulletin

 He said different approaches in different countries are likely to be needed to stop the global outbreak, making it challenging to adopt a single worldwide response strategy, such as those for Ebola and COVID-19.

-Dr. Dimie Ogoina, a professor of medicine at Nigeria’s Niger Delta University, said he feared the world’s limited supplies of vaccines it would result in a repeat of the problems that arose in the coronavirus pandemic, when poorer countries were left empty-handed as rich countries collected most of the doses.
+Dr. Dimie Ogoina, a professor of medicine at Nigeria’s Niger Delta University, said he feared the world’s limited supplies of vaccines would result in a repeat of the problems seen in the coronavirus pandemic, when poorer countries were left empty-handed after rich countries accumulated. most doses.

 It doesn’t make sense to just control the outbreak in Europe and the Americas, because then you still have the source (animal) of the outbreak in Africa, said Ogoina, who sits on the WHO emergency committee on monkeypox.